Collaborative Research Center

 - To conduct a case-control genome-wide association study by genotyping 5 million single nucleotide polymorphisms in 1,500 RHD cases and 1,500 unrelated controls using micro-array technology, followed by replication in a further 1,000 independent cases and 2,000 family-based controls, and combined analysis of genotype data from all 2,500 cases and 2,500 controls or pseudo-controls to detect rarer alleles or alleles of smaller effect.

-- To train 16 scientists and clinicians in genomics and ELSI at masters, doctoral and postdoctoral levels.
+- To train 16 scientists and clinicians in genomic studies of multifactorial disease and ethical, legal, and social issues (ELSI) that are relevant to Africa.
+This will be at masters, doctoral and postdoctoral levels